 Two other nutrition businesses have been sold.
 The group developed an involvement in performance nutrition in 2005 with the acquisition of sports brands such as PowerBar, Pria and Musashi.
 These brands were sold in 2014 to US cereal group Post Holdings.
 Also in 2005, Nestlé moved into a fourth sector with the acquisition of Jenny Craig, a leading brand of weight management snack bars and prepared food products, marketed mainly in North America, Australia and New Zealand.
 The Jenny Craig brand launched in France and the UK for the first time in 2010.
 However, the business failed to gain ground.
 The European units were later shut down and the US and Australian arms of Jenny Craig were sold in 2013.

-Prepared Dishes & Cooking Aids encompasses a wide range of convenience foods and sauces.
-This division is the group's third largest, with combined sales in 2015 of SFr 12.58bn (E11.8bn).
+Prepared Dishes & Cooking Aids encompasses a wide range of convenience foods and sauces, with combined sales in 2016 of SFr 12.15bn (E?bn).
 The biggest international brand in this portfolio is Maggi, encompassing frozen foods and a wide range of sauces, soups and prepared dishes.
 In 2004 Nestlé acquired a 49% stake in Germany's #2 frozen pizza brand, Wagner, and increased that to a controlling stake during 2005.
 Stouffers is the leading brand in the US frozen dinner/entree segment, supported by the Hot Pockets frozen filled sandwich range (now also marketed in Europe under the Maggi umbrella).
 Buitoni markets Italian cuisine, while Herta is the leading name in the chilled processed meat market in continental Europe with a wide range of charcuterie, pates, sliced meats and frankfurters.
 Thomy and Torchin are dressings and condiments brands in Western and Eastern Europe respectively.
 Winiary in Poland markets a range of local sauces and mayonnaises.
 In 1999 the group took an 80% stake in Totole, a leading chicken bouillon brand in China.
 Also that year, Nestlé sold off its Findus frozen food brand in Europe (apart from in Switzerland and Italy) to buyout fund EQT Scandinavia, but retains the Lean Cuisine prepared meals brand in Australia and in North America (as part of Stouffer's).
 The UK's Crosse & Blackwell ambient condiments portfolio was sold in 2002, and the remaining US sauces and preserves were divested to JM Smucker in 2004.
 The Ortega Mexican foods business was also sold in 2004.
 The group's main global rivals in culinary foods are Unilever and, to a lesser extent, Kraft Heinz.
 However, in 2009, some of the competition with Kraft was defused with Nestle's acquisition of its rival's extensive frozen pizza business in North America, led by DiGiorno.

 Nestlé Professional is the group's food service division, supplying hotels, restaurants and other such institutions and organisations.
 It offers a broad range of branded Nestlé consumer products as well as specific foodservice-only products and solutions.
 Branded subsidiary businesses include Chef, Davigel and Minor's.